openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-zfs/zfs-deployment.md

       claimName: csi-zfspv
 ```

-After the deployment of the application, we can go to the node and see that the zfs volume is being used by the application for reading/writting the data and space is consumed from the ZFS pool.
+After the deployment of the application, we can go to the node and see that the ZFS volume is being used by the application for reading/writing the data and space is consumed from the ZFS pool.

 ## ZFS Property Change

-ZFS Volume Property can be changed like compression on/off can be done by just simply editing the kubernetes resource for the corresponding zfs volume by using below command:
+ZFS Volume Property can be changed like compression on/off can be done by just simply editing the kubernetes resource for the corresponding ZFS volume by using below command:

 ```
 $ kubectl edit zv pvc-34133838-0d0d-11ea-96e3-42010a800114 -n openebs